NEU-ROS-packages-for-DJI-M100-drone/NEU_M100_GazeboEnv_Demo/README.md

-# This is a MAV gazebo simulator
+# This is a UAV gazebo simulator

 > Conquerors M100 open source code